Vladzzkuznetsov/Vladzzkuznetsov/README.md

 I am a Junior Data Analyst.

-- :telescope: I'm working in the construction industry right now and contributing to the construction and design process of apartment buildings.
+- :telescope: I'm working in the civil engineering sector right now and contributing to the construction and design process of apartment buildings.

 - :seedling: Exploring Technical Content Writing and normative literature.